 Step 1: Attend a WSU Early College Information Session for NUAMES High School

-WSU Early College and NUAMES High School hold a WSU Early College Information Sessions in the fall each year.
-This meeting is for eligible students and their parents or guardian.
+The WSU Early College Information Sessions are held in the fall each year.
+These meeting are for current NUAMES High School students and their parents or guardian.
 Each student and at least one parent or guardian MUST attend one of these hour-long sessions to be eligible for admissions into the WSU Early College program.